jhunt/hatop/README.rst

 -----------------
 ::

-  NAME        name of the proxy and his services
+  NAME        name of the proxy and its services
   W           configured weight of the service
   STATUS      service status (UP/DOWN/NOLB/MAINT/MAINT(via)...)
   CHECK       status of last health check (see status reference below)